yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 ## Model Summary

-Our final winning approach blends the outputs from three types of model, which are:
+Our final winning approach blends the outputs from three models, which are:

-1. A X-UMX model [2] which uses the weights from the official baseline as its initial weights, and we continue training it with a modified version of **Combinational Multi-Domain Loss** from [2].
-The modifications include our own implementation of differentiable **Multichannel Wiener Filter** [3] just before computing the loss function, and calculating the frequency domain L2 loss using raw complex value.
+1. model 1: A X-UMX model [2] which is initialized with the weights of the official baseline, and is fine-tuned with a modified **Combinational Multi-Domain Loss** from [2].
+In particular, we implement and apply a differentiable **Multichannel Wiener Filter** (MWF) [3] before the loss calculation, and compute the frequency-domain L2 loss with raw complex values.

-2. A U-Net which is similar to **Spleeter** [4], where all convolution layers are replaced by D3 Blocks from [5], and 2 layers of 2D local attention are applied at the bottle neck similar to [6].
+2. model 2: A U-Net which is similar to **Spleeter** [4], where all convolution layers are replaced by D3 Blocks from [5], and two layers of 2D local attention are applied at the bottleneck similar to [6].

-3. A modified version of **Demucs** [7], where the docoder part are replaced by 4 independent decoders, each corresponds to one source.
+3. model 3: A modified version of **Demucs** [7], where the original decoding module is replaced by four independent decoders, each of which corresponds to one source.

-In our early experiments we didn't observe any obvious overfitting, so we use the full musdb training set for all the models above, and stop training when the loss curve converge.
+We didn't encounter overfitting in our pilot experiments, so we used the full musdb training set for all the models above, and stopped training upon convergence of the loss function.

-The blending weights were set empirically:
+The weights of the three outputs are determined empirically:

 |         | Drums | Bass | Other | Vocals |
 |---------|-------|------|-------|--------|